 These guidelines provide a solid start to informing our practice of the design of learning experiences.
 As digital learning continues to enrich and, in some cases, even displace traditional learning strategies, I anticipate that a rigorous field of research and best practices that focus specifically on the design of user interfaces and experiences for learning will begin to develop.

-Creative Leader for the Faculty of Education and the Positive Computing Lab at the University of Sydney
+Creative Leader, Web and Interface Design for Learning, with the Faculty of Education and the Positive Computing Lab at the University of Sydney

 Sydney, New South Wales, Australia